edkashinsky/reaper-reableton-scripts/EULA.md

 ## Third-Party Software

 The Software may rely on or integrate with third-party software or APIs, including but not limited to REAPER®, ReaScript, or ReaImGui.
 All trademarks are the property of their respective owners.

+## Legacy Licensing

+Scripts released prior to the effective date of this Agreement (13 May 2025) remain licensed under the GNU General Public License (GPL), unless otherwise specified.
+This EULA applies only to scripts released on or after that date.

 ## Governing Law